uselesstechjunks/leetcode/docs/source/applied/methods/semantic/understanding.rst

 	- Same as Case 1.
 	- Test generalization on held-out queries and unseen product classes.

-Dynamic Tag Suggestion System (Image only)
+Dynamic Tag Suggestion System (image only)
 ==========================================================================
 - Input:
 	- One or more images of a product listing (no text input in the basic setup)